 A lot of attention is being applied to passwords lately, and rightfully so.

-Most everyone is trying to understand how easy or hard reverse engineering passwords is, and trying to better grasp the role it plays in today’s compromises.
-What is being realized is that it plays an instrumental role, and ranks easily amongst the top 5 reasons why web applications are compromised.
+Most everyone is trying to understand how easy or hard reverse engineering passwords is, and how to better grasp the role it plays in today’s compromises.
+What is being realized is that it plays an instrumental role, and ranks easily among the top 5 reasons why web applications are compromised.

-In it they describe the various methods used to both perform Brute Force attempts, and Dictionary attacks.
+In it they describe the various methods used to both perform brute force attempts and dictionary attacks.
 What they highlight is the role that technology is playing.
-It’s what is making crackers so strong and they highlight that the weakness with passwords comes from us, use of human generated passwords.
+It’s what is making crackers so strong and they highlight that the weakness with passwords comes from us – human generated passwords.

 Here is an image they shared of a few cracked hashes: